Skip to main content

 Course Overview

-Our MA Film and Screen Media explores the history, development and interaction of film, television and other screen media.
-The course encourages you to explore a wide variety of screen media in historical, sociological, aesthetic and anthropological terms and in a variety of cultural and national contexts.
-You can personalise your MA studies in areas of film and screen media that match your intellectual interests and career goals, while a work placement option allows you to gain practical experience that may enhance your career prospects.
+On our MA Film and Screen Media you will have the opportunity to explore the history, development and interaction of film, television and other screen media in historical, sociological, aesthetic and anthropological terms, and in a variety of cultural and national contexts.

 Discover the career opportunities available by taking Film and Screen Media (MA).